 The stonework from the end of the

-Between the putting green and the swimming
+Between the miniature golf course and the

-each section still containing water.
+the 1950s of each section still containing water.

 remains around this tree by the boathouse